Tuyet and Kirsty’s Story

 She says: “From an increase of 40% increase to up to a 400% increase in most recent months, I’ve not only reached my tour goals, but exceeded them!”

 Tuyet also feels more confident in herself, in both her ability to manage multiple priorities and to do so without sacrificing her wellbeing.
-She added, “Kirsty’s very motivating and open.
+She added, “Krissy’s very motivating and open.
 She is doing a lot of things at the same time so it makes me feel that a lot of work does not mean being too stressed.”

-Kirsty’s reflections
+Krissy’s reflections

 Looking to the future, Tuyet hopes to expand YESD to support more communities, increase partnerships with institutions and launch public campaigns to increase awareness about responsible tourism.